 - Uses the older Bluetooth 4.1

-Best for Travel: Tribit QuietPlus BTH100
+Best for travel: Tribit QuietPlus BTH100

 No one's doing much traveling these days (at least you shouldn't be), but when that finally becomes a thing again, you'll want to make sure you have a quality pair of headphones for taking with you on the plane, train, or automobile.
 For that, we recommend picking up the Tribit QuietPlus BTH100.

 There's a lot going for the BTH100, and it all starts with its noise cancelation performance.
-Tribit touts the QuietPlus BTH100 as being able to block out up to 35dB of sound and low-frequency noises by up to 97%.
+Tribit touts the QuietPlus BTH100 to block out up to 35dB of sound and low-frequency noises by up to 97%.
 In other words, you can listen to just your music or podcast while easily tuning out the rest of the world.